xilissium/Self-Tracking-BOT-with-Raspberry-Pi-4/README.md

 - numpy
 - flask-cors
 - yolov3-tiny package
+### Hardware
+- Raspberry pi 4 (or similare board with enough compute power for video recognition)
+- Mbot2 (with ultrasonic sensor and 2 motot), if you want to use an arduino you need to do the programe yourself
+- Generic camera/ webcam (i use the playstation 3 eyes camera)

 ## Installation
 clone the git in the folder of your choice, installe all the necesary librarys and uplaod the arduino (Mbot.ino) on the board and run the BOB.py